Margaret Allen BA

 Fellowship conferred 2014

-The ALIA Board of Directors is delighted to confer the distinction of Fellow on Margaret Allen, with special consideration for her work in the fields of literacy, Aboriginal heritage, copyright, and for her support of library and information science education and emerging leaders.
+The ALIA Board of Directors confered the distinction of Fellow on Margaret Allen, with special consideration for her work in the fields of literacy, Aboriginal heritage, copyright, and for her support of library and information science education and emerging leaders.

-Margaret is engaged in the 2012 IFLA International Leaders Programme.
-She is a member of the Curtin University Information Studies Advisory Board, a judge for the Sharr Medal for the new graduate most likely to make an impact on the profession, and she instigated a graduate program within the State Library.
+Margaret was engaged in the 2012 IFLA International Leaders Programme.
+She has served a member of the Curtin University Information Studies Advisory Board, a judge for the Sharr Medal for the new graduate most likely to make an impact on the profession, and she instigated a graduate program within the State Library.

 As Chair of the Australian Libraries Copyright Committee (ALCC) and a member of the Australian Digital Alliance (ADA) Board of Directors Margaret is an active participant in the Australian copyright reform debates committed to copyright reform that enables fair access.